vzool/docs/api/reference.md

 ### Mail

-Send a email to one or multiple emails
+Send a email to one or multiple emails.

 ```http
 POST /[env]/mail